-Our state has long been a hotbed for cultivating artistic talent, and in 2019, the fruits of much labor were surely sweet for these ten artists whose careers have been nurtured in Michigan.
+Our state has long been a hotbed for cultivating artistic talent.
+In 2019, the fruits of much labor were sweet for these ten artists, whose careers were nurtured locally.

 To start out the year, poet, activist and educator Dr. Gloria House became the 11th Detroit artist to receive the annual Kresge Eminent Artist award.
-A Detroiter since 1967, Gloria once taught at Cass Technical High School in Detroit before becoming a professor at Wayne State University.
+A Detroiter since 1967, Gloria once taught at Cass Technical High School in Detroit.
+Then she became a professor at Wayne State University.
 In addition to shaping and influencing young minds, she has published four poetry collections, Blood River (1983), Rainrituals (1989), Shrines (2003) and Medicine (2017) under her chosen African name, Aneb Kgositsile.

 Greta Van Fleet

 The whole year was pretty darn good to the four talented lads from Frankenmuth known collectively as Greta Van Fleet.
-On January 19, the band took to the famous stage at Studio 8H on Saturday Night Live as musical guest for the show’s first episode of the season.
+On January 19, the band took to the famous stage at Studio 8H on Saturday Night Live.
+There, these Michigan artists served as musical guest for the first episode of the season.
 Just six weeks later, they earned their first Grammy Award.
 The statue was for Best Rock Album of the Year, which they earned for the album From the Fires.
-They spent most of the rest of the year traveling the globe on the March of the Peaceful Army World Tour.
+They spent the rest of the year traveling on the March of the Peaceful Army World Tour.

 Jaime Ray Newman